Texas Child Custody Law

-(d) A conservator commits an offense if the conservator fails to provide notice in the manner required by Subsections (b) and (c).
+(d) A conservator commits an offense if the conservator fails to provide notice in the manner required by Subsections (b) and (c), or Subsections (b-1) and (c-1), as applicable.
 An offense under this subsection is a Class C misdemeanor.

-The only one that I have seen altered occasionally is Right #6, the right to attend school activities.
-When a parent has supervised visitation because of previous bad behavior, the court will often restrict this right to require the visiting parent to either have a supervisor present at such events, or to get the primary parent's consent before attending.
+For the most part, the only one that gets altered is Right #6, the right to attend school activities.
+When a parent has supervised visitation because of previous bad behavior, the court will often restrict this right to require the visiting parent to either have a supervisor present at such events, or to get the primary parent’s consent before attending.

-The only other issue that I see come up with the regular rights and duties is that when clients read the language in §153.076, some of them think that they are being accused of dating sex offenders and that this is aimed directly at them.
-Of course that isn't the case, and this language is required to be in all orders.
+An issue that comes up regularly is that when clients read the language in §153.076, they often believe that they are being accused of dating sex offenders and that this language is aimed directly at them.
+Of course, that isn’t the case.
+This language is required to be in all orders.

 B. Geographic Restriction / Relocation

-Whether or not the child's residence will be restricted to a particular geographic location is a very hot topic in the law right now.
-It is important to note that it is only the child's residence that is being restricted, and not the parent's.
-It would violate a parent's U.S. Constitutional right to travel for the court to order an adult to reside in a particular area.
-However, the court can restrict a child's residence for certain purposes.
+Whether or not the child’s residence will be restricted to a particular geographic location is a very difficult and emotional topic.
+It is important to note that it is only the child’s residence that is being restricted, and not the parent’s.
+It would violate a parent’s U.S. Constitutional right to travel for a court to order an adult to reside in any particular area.
+However, the court can restrict a child’s residence for certain purposes.

-So, when a client asks, "Why is only my residence restricted and not the other parent's", we explain that it is not a parent's residence that is restricted, it is the child's, and if they want to be the primary parent and have the exclusive right to determine the primary residence, their residence will necessarily be restricted too.
-However, if the other parent moves outside the restricted area, the restriction is lifted, since the restriction only exists to ensure that the non-custodial parent's access to the child remains convenient and therefore the relationship with the child remains intact.
+So, when a client asks, “Why is only my residence restricted and not the other parent’s”, we explain that it is not a parent’s residence that is restricted, it is the child’s, and if they want to be the primary parent and have the exclusive right to determine the primary residence, their residence will necessarily be restricted too.
+However, if the non-primary parent moves outside the restricted area, the restriction is lifted completely (since the restriction only exists to ensure that the non-custodial parent’s access to the child remains convenient and therefore the relationship with the child remains intact).